8bitgentleman/Yape/docs/modernization_summary.md

 2. **Add Advanced Features**
    - add chrome icon notification badge numbers for finshed items
-   - migrate toast notifications to use actual chrome notifications
+   - We should migrate toast notifications to use actual chrome notifications and only Notify when a download completes
    - Add pause/resume functionality for individual download

 ## How to Proceed